Science in Public Conference 2015: Research, Practice, Impact

 The keynote speaker, Professor Maja Horst of the University of Copenhagen, looked at issues of culture and identity in science communication and Paul Manners, from the UK National Co-ordinating Centre for Public Engagement, closed the conference with personal reflections on what it means to be a science communicator.

-After the conference, we will be putting together a commentary for the Journal of Science Communication (JCom); we have asked a group of presenters from the conference to examine the concept of ‘impact’ from a variety of viewpoints and perspectives.
-We hope the commentary will be published in late 2015.
+After the conference, we put together a commentary for the Journal of Science Communication (JCom); we asked a group of presenters from the conference to examine the concept of ‘impact’ from a variety of viewpoints and perspectives.

 PCST doctoral summer school